c650/waitfree-vector/README.md

 - capacity()
   - returns the actual size of the underlying array used to store the vector's elements.

+All operations do bounds checking and throw accordingly.

 ---

 ### Implementation